-- 1) We have fulfilled our responsibilities, as set out in the terms of the engagement letter dated December 21, 2016, for: - a) the preparation and fair presentation of the financial statements and believe that these financial statements have been prepared and present fairly in accordance with the relevant financial reporting framework - b) providing you with all relevant information, such as all financial records and related data, including the names of all related parties and information regarding all relationships and transactions with related parties, and complete minutes of meetings, or summaries of actions of recent meetings for which minutes have not yet been prepared, of shareholders, board of directors and committees of the board of directors that may affect the financial statements, and access to such relevant information - c) such internal control as management determined is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-Management also acknowledges and understands that they are responsible for the design, implementation and maintenance of internal control to prevent and detect fraud. - d) ensuring that all transactions have been recorded in the accounting records and are reflected in the financial statements
+- 1) We have fulfilled our responsibilities, as set out in the terms of the engagement letter dated January 16, 2019, including for: - a) the preparation and fair presentation of the financial statements and believe that these financial statements have been prepared and present fairly in accordance with the relevant financial reporting framework. - b) providing you with all information of which we are aware that is relevant to the preparation of the financial statements ("relevant information"), such as financial records, documentation and other matters, including: - the names of all related parties and information regarding all relationships and transactions with related parties; - the complete minutes of meetings, or summaries of actions of recent meetings for which minutes have not yet been prepared, of shareholders, board of directors and committees of the board of directors that may affect the financial statements.
+All significant actions are included in summaries. - c) providing you with unrestricted access to such relevant information. - d) providing you with complete responses to all enquiries made by you during the engagement. - e) providing you with additional information that you may request from us for the purpose of the engagement.

+- f) providing you with unrestricted access to persons within the Entity from whom you determined it necessary to obtain audit evidence. - g) such internal control as we determined is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+We also acknowledge and understand that we are responsible for the design, implementation and maintenance of internal control to prevent and detect fraud. - h) ensuring that all transactions have been recorded in the accounting records and are reflected in the financial statements. - i) ensuring that internal auditors providing direct assistance to you, if any, were instructed to follow your instructions and that we, and others within the entity, did not intervene in the work the internal auditors performed for you.